 The concept of Connectedness includes bridging gaps and breaking silos.
 At Netflix, connected data in its E2E observability includes: enriching data for a single source of truth; minimizing duplication of effort; the ability to triage and troubleshoot complex issues that deliver aggregated insights and root causes; and improved accuracy with diagnostics.

-Sanchez-Silva then kicked off his part of the presentation by introducing the concept of Ontology, defined as a formal specification of types, properties and relationships.
+Sanchez-Silva then kicked off his part of the presentation by introducing the concept of Ontology, defined as a formal specification of types, properties, and relationships.
 Ontology is a way to encode knowledge.
 It's not just the data, it's about the relationships.

-The ontology data structure, The Triple, is a tuple (Subject | Predicate | Object) that defines one fact in a knowledge graph that may be queried.
+The ontology data structure, the Triple, is a tuple (Subject | Predicate | Object) that defines a fact in a knowledge graph that can be queried.

 An example of such a triple is: